OpenMined/PyDP/examples/restaurant_demo/README.md

 Why is this important?
 Differential Privacy adjusts the amount of noise to mask contributions of each visitor.
 More contributions require more noise.

-Next, we analyse for the remaining three cases:
+Next, we analyse for the remaining two cases:

 * Count visits by day of week
 * Sum-up revenue per day of the week
-* Sum-up revenue per day of the week with preaggregation

 ## Count visits by day of week